mohmdelsayed/HesScale/README.md

-# HesScale: Computation of Hessian Diagonals in a Scalable Way
+# HesScale: Scalable Computation of Hessian Diagonals

 HesScale is build on top of Pytorch and BackPack.
 It allows for Hessian diagonals to backpropagate through the layers of the network.